Cookies on the SIM Sherpa website

 at Sky.com

-But with Sky Mobile you get what is called a split contract.
+Sky Mobile are one of them.
+They offer what are called split contracts.
 This is where you get one agreement for the cost of your device which essentially works like a loan and then another agreement for your usage.

 What you’re paying every month is the sum total of both agreements.
 Split contracts have advantages and disadvantages, which we’ll cover further down the article.